baosystems/docker-dhis2/README.md

 * `DISABLE_TOMCAT_TEMPLATES`: If set to **1**, the templates for Tomcat configuration files will not be generated.

-The following **OPTIONAL** environment variables are used in `docker-entrypoint.sh` and the first argument is _remco_ or _catalina.sh_:
+The following **OPTIONAL** environment variables are used in `docker-entrypoint.sh` and container command begins with _remco_ or _catalina.sh_:

-* `FORCE_HEALTHCHECK_WAIT`: if set to **1**, netcat will listen on port 8080 and respond to a single http request with "200 OK" to initialize an external health check before proceeding.
+* `FORCE_HEALTHCHECK_WAIT`: if set to **1**, netcat will listen on port 8080 and respond to a single http request with "200 OK" to allow for an external health check to initialize before proceeding.

 ## Generating dhis.conf with Remco